A very warm and special double "thank you" to best‑selling author Richard Castle for so kindly

 shipment but he kept one for himself.
 And he used it to take care of a little problem he had with

 someone who went to the cops, how it worked perfectly on the front tires without leaving a trace.

-That nobody talks to the cops about him.
+That nobody gets away with talking to the cops about him.

 "The second man ‑ he had some kind of foreign accent ‑ said that secret military equipment